debitoor/merge-sort-stream/README.md

 ## Streaming objects

-If you have a streams of objects/points that have to sorted regarding to euclidean distance.
+If you have a streams of objects/points that have to be sorted regarding to the euclidean distance.

 ```javascript
 function euclidean(a, b) { return Math.sqrt(b.x*b.x+b.y*b.y) - Math.sqrt(a.x*a.x+a.y*a.y); }